ghga-de/ghga-metadata-schema/docs/entity_relations.md

 ```

-## Study Design, Condition, & Sample (with attributes)
+## Study, Condition, & Sample (with attributes)

-Focusses on the relation between Study Design, Condition, and Sample.
+Focusses on the relation between Study, Condition, and Sample.

 ```mermaid
 erDiagram